EfeClojure/LearningClojure_GayStraight_Style/README.md

 when they are stuck on what to use the language to work.

-The source code is core.clj is well documented.
+The source code is in src/core.clj.
+It is well documented.